Abrahamkinuthia4723/yolo/README.md

     kubectl apply -f manifests/frontend-service.yml
     kubectl apply -f manifests/frontend-deployment.yml
     ```
+4. Or simply run:

+    ```bash
+     kubectl apply -f manifests/
+     ```
+    which deploys or updates all Kubernetes resources defined in the YAML files inside the manifests/ folder to your cluster.

-4. Check the status of the pods:
+5. Check the status of the pods:

     ```bash
     kubectl get pods